Noise regulation: Funerals

 This is a subjective emission control to reduce the excessive shouting and protests that can surround funeral proceedings.
 It makes use of the plainly audible term and so adds a distance criterion.
 There are certain groups, particularly those that object to involvement in foreign wars, who believe it is an obligation to disrupt and picket funerals, especially those of deceased military veterans.
-This provision must not infringe on Constitutionally protected free speech.
-Illinois h(720 ILCS 5/26 6)has a comprehensive provision covering more aspects of this event than noise.
-They failed to use “plainly audible” which is narrower than “audible”.
-Utah(Section 76-9-108) restricts disruptive activity to beyond 200 feet.
+This provision must not infringe on constitutionally protected free speech.
+Illinois h(720 ILCS 5/26 6) has a comprehensive provision covering more aspects of this event than noise.
+They failed to use "plainly audible" which is narrower than "audible".
+Utah (Section 76-9-108) restricts disruptive activity to beyond 200 feet.

 Loading and unloading operations

 This provision is a subjective immission control with a curfew.
 Operations in commercial facilities can impact adjacent residential zones.
-Los Angeles, CA (Section 114.03) places a curfew on such operations between 10pm and 7am but only if the source is within 200 feet of a residence.
+Los Angeles, CA (Section 114.03) places a curfew on such operations between 10 p.m. and 7 a.m. but only if the source is within 200 feet of a residence.
 Chicago, IL (Section 11-4-2830) permits night operations unless they create a noise disturbance.
-Hammond, IN (Section 6.2.6) prohibits noise disturbance between 7pm and 7am.
+Hammond, IN (Section 6.2.6) prohibits noise disturbance between 7 p.m. and 7 a.m.